 Interning is a good way to get some valuable experience in your field of study, or to try something completely different for a change.
 Internships are among the most productive summer projects as they can also serve as a springboard into your chosen industry when you’ve finally completed your studies.

 There’s usually a wealth of opportunities available over the summer period, and often you can choose to spend just a few weeks or your entire vacation interning.
 Today, finding the perfect internship is as simple as jumping on the internet, and both Internships.com and Internmatch.com have plenty of options available in a range of industries.
 If you’re really lucky, you might even get the chance to earn a few dollars too.

 Organize Your Notes

-Organizing your notes at the end of summer is a great way to refresh your mind and catalogue everything you studied over the previous year.
-If you’ve kept digital notes, then sorting everything into easily accessible files and folders is a great way to build up a reference catalogue of the year’s work.
+Organizing your notes at the end of summer is a great way to refresh your mind and catalog everything you studied over the previous year.
+If you’ve kept digital notes, then sorting everything into easily accessible files and folders is a great way to build up a reference catalog of the year’s work.
 Storing everything in the cloud is also a great idea, ensuring you can access your work from any computer in any location.
 If you’re a Spike user, you can even access your cloud-based notes directly from within your email!